OET-Trust/digiscot.github.io/pages/projects/opportunity-enhancement-trust.md

 DTSF courses delivered

+Kilmarnock visited in September and are recruiting students to deliver the course to.

+Hibernian FC staff training day is on Tuesday 20th October.

+Montrose are looking at beginning of next year for a delivery date.

+Albion Rovers are interested, we will be setting up a visit there asap.

 ### Phase 4 January 2016 - March 2016

 Follow up and assist DSTF students with moving into further training or employment